KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PL_WOTD by mjb527](https://github.com/mjb527/MMM-PL_WOTD)